mrtyormaa/Foreign-Exchange/src/randomforest/readme.md

 - Decision tree Efficiency : 50.808%
 - Random Forest Efficiency : 53.6732%

-The output dump can be found in the log file.
+The output can be verified in the console.
+I have used logger to display all calculations i.e information gain, entropy, fetaures selected etc...

 ###Random Forest Properties
 The forest properties can be changed as per requirement.